-No matter where you look on the internet, you’ll see the same things said about the Cedar Butte hike in North Bend.
+No matter where you look, you’ll see the same things said about the Cedar Butte hike in North Bend.
 “Lesser-known” and “least visited” are common descriptions, but that’s normally followed by a list of awesome compliments.
-I’ve done the hike myself now, and I can officially say it’s a fun hike with a great view at the summit.
+I’ve done the hike myself now, and I can officially say it’s a fun hike with a nice view at the summit.

 The Cedar Butte hike is probably “lesser-known” because it’s not the easiest to find.
 You park at Iron Horse State Park (150 Lake Eastern State Park Road in North Bend) and make your way to the John Wayne Pioneer Trail (formerly the Chicago-Milwaukee-St. Paul-Pacific Railway).
 Walk east along the John Wayne Pioneer Trail for a mile to Boxley Creek.
 After crossing the creek (about 500 feet later), you’ll find the Cedar Butte trailhead on the right (marked by a wooden sign nailed into a tree).